thetist/thetist.github.io/_pages/about.md

 Through this work, I aim not only to augment human memory, but also, over time, to capture and reflect the fundamental aspects of human identity.

-More specifically, ㅁmy research interests include:
+More specifically, my research interests include:

 1. **Machine Learning**
-(a) Encrypted Search
+(a) Encrypted Semantic Search
 (b) Encrypted Fine-Tuning

 2. **Applied Cryptography**